ScriBt/ScriBt/README.md

 * Companions for Ninja (iirc), which were introduced in Nougat are...
     - **Kati** - https://android.googlesource.com/platform/build/kati/#kati
+    (AFAIK, It Generates a .ninja file, in BluePrint Language, which guides through the Build process...)
     - **Soong** - https://android.googlesource.com/platform/build/soong#Soong
     - **BluePrint** - https://android.googlesource.com/platform/build/blueprint/#Blueprint-Build-System
+    (A Language...)

 So, the ways of Building Android are...